aviaryan/SublimeNotebook/sublime_notebook/docs/README.markdown

 <a name="nt"></a>
 ## Note taking features

-If you want to search through all your notes, use the Sublime Text’s search in project feature (Ctrl-Shift-F or Cmd-Shift-F).
+To search through all your notes, use the Sublime Text’s search in project feature (Ctrl-Shift-F or Cmd-Shift-F).

+You can use the Sublime Text sidebar to view your notes in a hierarchical fashion.

-If you store the folder in Dropbox or Google Drive, you can have it on all your computers.
-Also, I will like to add here that the Python 3 script uses no extra dependencies so you can run the script out-of-the-box on any system that has Python installed (popular Linux distros and Macs for example have it by default).
+Store the folder in Dropbox, Google Drive or Box to have it on all your computers (as well as secure a backup).

+The Python 3 script uses no extra dependencies so you can run the script out-of-the-box on any system that has Python installed (popular Linux distros and Macs for example have it by default).

 <a name="cp"></a>